Dental Implant Failure & Salvage Houston

 The most common culprit behind failed dental implants is an infection called peri-implantitis, which occurs when bacteria attack the tissue around an implant.
 Eventually, the damage can become so severe that the mouth is no longer able to adequately support the implants.
 Poor oral hygiene is often a big contributing factor to peri-implantitis.

-Other reasons why an implant might fail include:
+Other reasons why a dental implant might fail include:

 Symptoms of Failed Dental Implants